Demographia

 Smart Growth Pros & Cons

-A principal imperative of “smart growth” is to stop the geographical expansion of urban areas and make them more compact (more dense).
-Two of the most important strategies for making more urban areas more dense are land rationing, often through urban growth boundaries and other measures that severely limit the amount of land that can be used for development, such as development rationing through impact fees.
+A principal imperative of “smart growth” is to stop the geographical expansion ("sprawl") of urban areas and make them more compact (more dense).
+Some of the most important strategies for making more urban areas more dense are land rationing, often through urban growth boundaries and other measures that severely limit the amount of land that can be used for development, such as development rationing through impact fees.

 A number of rationales have been used to support densification and land rationing.
 However, not all agree that smart growth has conclusively demonstrated any imperative that justifies its proposed strategies.
 A group of academics and researchers believe that the “smart growth” movement has not identified any problem of sufficient imperative to justify a number of its strategies, including land rationing.
 They (including this author) have drafted a statement of market oriented land use principles, called the Lone Mountain Compact, which asserts: